-Abies lasiocarpa var. bifolia / Western Subalpine fir
+Abies lasiocarpa var. bifolia / western subalpine fir

-Leaves are 0.4 to 1 long by 0.06 inch wide (11 - 25 × 1.25 - 1.5 mm); when crushed they have an odor similar to camphor (less sharp of a smell then the type); lower needle surface has 3 to 5 lines of stomata on each side of midrib (4 to 5 on each side in the type); upper needle surface is light green to Blue-green, usually glaucous, with 3-6 rows of stomata at midleaf.
+Leaves are 0.4 to 1 long by 0.06 inch wide (11 - 25 × 1.25 - 1.5 mm); when crushed they have an odor similar to camphor (less sharp of a smell than the type); lower needle surface has 3 to 5 lines of stomata on each side of midrib (4 to 5 on each side in the type); upper needle surface is light green to blue-green, usually glaucous, with 3-6 rows of stomata at midleaf.

 Distribution.
-This variety occurs in Canada — southern Yukon, Northwest Territories, Alberta, and British Columbia; in the United States — Washington, Oregon, Idaho, Montana, Wyoming, Colorado, New Mexico, Arizona, Utah and Nevada at elevations of 2,000 to 12,000 feet (600 - 3,700 m) over sea level in subalpine conifer forests.
+This variety occurs in Canada — southern Yukon, Northwest Territories, Alberta, and British Columbia; in the United States — Washington, Oregon, Idaho, Montana, Wyoming, Colorado, New Mexico, Arizona, Utah and Nevada at elevations of 2,000 to 12,000 feet (600 - 3,700 m) above sea level in subalpine conifer forests.
 Var. bifolia is found growing to the alpine treeline in most of its range.
 In most of the Rocky Mountains, it forms a major forest type with Picea engelmannii